kirishoru/kirishoru.github.io/index.md

 After we’d all settled in on one chair or another, Duncan began to tell us of the runes.

-The runes, the known ones at least, were discovered accidentally centuries ago by Duncan himself.
-When he arrived in this place-in-between-planes, an elder being greeted him and taught him how to use them.
-Duncan was taught that the runes contained a great power; the ability to transfer a person across the planes of existence.
+The runes, the known ones at least, were discovered accidentally centuries ago by Duncan himself, and when he arrived in this place-in-between-planes, an elder being was there to greet him.
+The Elder briefly showed him the way of the runes and how to use them, and then Duncan began to learn what the runes had to offer.
+Duncan learned that the runes contained a great power; the ability to transfer a person across the planes of existence.
 But even more, they opened up to a seemingly infinite number of planes.
 The thought of more planes that even described by the great wheel made my head spin.
 I couldn’t even remember all of the 26!

 These planes, Duncan continued, are infinite in their variety, and besides being able to move people from plane-to-plane, the runes have the ability peer into these planes and observe.
 Even more, they have to ability to impart a measure of control of the circumstances of a person’s travel and arrival.
 My mind balked at this, though I could understand how travelling to another plane might alter a person’s being, I couldn’t understand how the traveler might alter the plane itself before arriving.